 The two products have the same term “HANA” in their title.
 This is quite unusual as it is either extremely rare or unique to include the database in the name of the application.
 SAP’s reason for doing this is primarily for marketing and revenue related.
 SAP tells companies that S/4 will only work with HANA.
 This has lead to significant confusion as to what is being discussed, the ERP system, or the database when referring to S/4HANA and HANA.
 It is not uncommon, even at this date for people to switch the terms during a conversation.
 People will begin discussing SAP’s new ERP system, and then say the word HANA, and vice versa.
 There are no applications in memory that are so frequently interchanged with one another.
 So while S/4HANA and HANA are linked, they are separate products.

 - This study was intended to determine the implementation status of S/4HANA.

 - This study was not undertaken to determine the implementation status of HANA.
-In fact, HANA is a database that can be used with many SAP applications, so that study would cover topics outside of ERP systems.
+HANA is a database that can be used with many SAP applications so that that study would cover topics outside of ERP systems.
 HANA’s most common pairing is not with S/4HANA but instead with SAP BI/BW.

-- It is important to understand that HANA is a database that can support a number of SAP applications, not only S/4HANA.
+- It is essential to understand that HANA is a database that can support several SAP applications, not only S/4HANA.
 Those other applications do not contain the name HANA as does S/4HANA.